-- Wei Huanggong (Changchun): Also known as the Puppet Emperor's Palace and best known in the west as the setting for part of Bernardo Bertolucci's film The Last Emperor; this impressive palace complex, opened to visitors after an admirable full-scale restoration in 2002, was the residence of Henry Puyi, China's last emperor and subsequently puppet ruler of Japanesecontrolled Manchukuo.
+- Four of the rooms are available for overnight stays, although you'll have to be out before the next day's visitors arrive.
 See p.
-186. - Wang Jia Dayuan (Hebei): With investment from a Beijing entrepreneur, part of a traditional courtyard mansion that once housed Shanhaiguan's wealthiest burgher has been magnificently restored and is expected to expand farther south.
-Set in the heart of the old walled town, it also boasts a folk museum crammed with curiosities.
-Four of the rooms are available for overnight stays, although you'll have to be out before the next day's visitors arrive.
+163. - Wei Huanggong (Changchun): Also known as the Puppet Emperor's Palace and best known in the west as the setting for part of Bernardo Bertolucci's film The Last Emperor, this impressive palace complex, opened to visitors after an admirable full-scale restoration in 2002, was the residence of Henry Puyi, China's last emperor and subsequently puppet ruler of Japanese-controlled Manchukuo.
 See p.
-150.

-- Qiao Jia Dayuan (Pingyao): One of the loveliest of the several merchant family mansions of this area, this was the set for the film Raise the Red Lantern.
+198. - Qiao Jia Dayuan (Pingyao): One of the loveliest of the several merchant family mansions of this area, this was the set for the film Raise the Red Lantern.
 With six large courtyards, 313 houses, and fine craftsmanship of lattices, lintels, carvings, wooden balustrades, and chimneys throughout, the 18th-century manse takes hours to explore.
 See p.
-243. - Bishu Shanzhuang (Chengde): The imperial summer resort and its surrounding Eight Outer Temples form another of the greatest ancient architectural complexes of China, arranged around a green valley.
-The temples have bizarre borrowings from a number of minority architectural traditions, and both temples and palace have 18th-century replicas of buildings of which the country is most proud.
-See p.
-144.
+255.